Job posted by: The Fund for Public Health in New York, Inc.

 Organization: Fund for Public Health in New York, Inc.

->

-> PROGRAM OVERVIEW The Office of School Health (OSH) is a joint Program of the Department of Education and the Department of Health and Mental Hygiene responsible for promoting the health of the 1.3 million school children enrolled in approximately 1,800 public and non 'public schools in the New York City.
+The Office of School Health (OSH) is a joint Program of the Department of Education and the Department of Health and Mental Hygiene responsible for promoting the health of the 1.3 million school children enrolled in approximately 1,800 public and non-public schools in the New York City.

->

-> Salary is commensurate with experience.
-FPHNY offers a comprehensive benefit package.
+Salary is commensurate with experience, with a salary range between $80,000 to $100,000 annually.
+In addition, FPHNY offers a comprehensive benefit package.

 Please send an e-mail with resume and cover letter, indicating salary requirements, to firstname.lastname@example.org and include "FP Program Specialist" and your name in the subject line.